CodePiler icon

 Folder upload is ideal when the repository already exists locally.
 CodePiler reads file contents directly in the browser and preserves the directory structure for the tree explorer.

 This mode is the fastest option during active development because there is no archive extraction step.
+After loading, CodePiler automatically pre-selects a focused set of source files to keep the initial token count manageable.

 ZIP upload